Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we test our methodology by demonstrating the application of NNsPOD to develop ROMs for advection-dominated problems.
-Here, we consider three test cases, 1D Travelling Waves, 2D Isentropic Convective Vortex and 2D Two-phase flow.
+In this section, we evaluate the effectiveness of the proposed NNsPOD-ROM methodology by applying it to the construction of efficient and accurate ROMs for advection-dominated problems.
+The methodology is demonstrated by considering three test cases: a 1D linear advection equation, a popular higher-order methods benchmark case—a 2D Isentropic convective vortex and a 2D Two-phase flow, focusing on capturing the interface.